telvue/lua-zmq/README.md

 Requirements
 ============

 * ZeroMQ version 2.1.x.
-Might work with some 2.0.x versions (2.0.6 and lower are not supported).
+* Might work with some 2.0.x versions (2.0.6 and lower are not supported).

+For Ubuntu 10.10 users:
+* The version of ZeroMQ (2.0.6beta) that comes with Ubuntu 10.10 will not work with these bindings.
+Please upgrade to [version 2.1](http://fanf42.blogspot.com/2011/02/installing-zeromq-and-java-bindings-on.html).

 Installation
 ============